 I am receiving beautiful Christmas cards in the mail and I am struggling reading them all.
 I can’t seem to sit down and write out my own greeting cards.
 I am still grieving.
 I hope everyone understands.

 This year, I am working on Christmas Day.
 It is ok though.
 The distraction will be good and I will not be able to withdraw into my own thoughts or sadness.
 It is a gift to be able to serve others and have a purpose.
 I will be spending the day with amazing people who selflessly work in a profession that no matter how much you give of yourself, you always receive more in return.
-The good thing about perspective is that it allows you to appreciate what you have, instead of what you don’t.

 I know that I am not alone in my sadness this year.
 My friend Susan shared this song with me today and it expresses everything that I am feeling… everything that I was trying to say in my blog, but stumbled along the way with broken thoughts and memories.
 Susan knows the pain because she just lost her father yesterday… another friend just lost his beloved service dog last week… The thing about grief is that it is so overwhelmingly painful by itself, but going through it during a time that is supposed to be joyous and hopeful makes the sadness feel even more profound and lonely.